 cleanup.
 Note that I spared you the trauma of seeing the

 extraordinarily gross "before" photos of the dog poo.
 (Click on these

 Here's after I cleaned up the (soft, not formed, & smeared) dog feces that had

 REALLY stained the carpet.
 I've poured Doodoo Voodoo on the spots

-and am letting it dwell.
+and am letting it dwell for about 10 minutes.

 Here I'm using the corner of the Doodoo Voodoo Claw Tool (which we

 intend to have for sale on the website soon) to work the Doodoo Voodoo